CASE TRACK RECORD

 Finally, on 2-19-99, Ms. Peggy Duzant, NASDR Arbitrator Relations Supervisor, informed me that my application had been approved to become an NASDR Arbitrator.
 She indicated that the National Arbitration and Mediation Committee had reviewed my complaints and CRD and confirmed my approval as an arbitrator since the temporary disqualification period had passed.

 On June 1st 1999 I received my certificate as Member, NASD Regulation, Inc. Board of Arbitrators # A30388.
 My Arbitrator Disclosure which provides written notice of these complaints is also provided to the panel, in addition to my CV, prior to any testimony.
 In July, 2002, as part of an ongoing process, my status as an NASDR/FINRA Arbitrator was reconfirmed.
 Through September, 2013, I have been assigned to 11 arbitration panels, one as chairman, 7 of those cases settled while 4 went to award.

 In September 1999, I completed the panel members training for NASDR (100% grade on the test) and on 11-2-99, I took and passed the chairperson's training.
 I have been qualified as a Securities Industry Expert Witness and have testified before the Federal Court in Los Angeles along with State Courts in Los Angeles, Fresno, Orange County and San Diego.
 I have also testified and been qualified as an insurance industry expert in Nevada State Court.
-My deposition has been taken a total of 17 times, with 13of those cases resulting in settlements immediately following my testimony.
+My deposition has been taken a total of 18 times, with 14 of those cases resulting in settlements immediately following my testimony.

 Mason A. Dinehart III, RFC